2010 WTA Tour Championships – Singles

 Kim Clijsters defeated Caroline Wozniacki in the final, 6–3, 5–7, 6–3 to win the singles tennis title at the 2010 WTA Tour Championships.
-It was her third and last Tour Finals singles title.
+It was her third Tour Finals singles title.

-Serena Williams was the defending champion but did not participate due to injury.
+Serena Williams was the defending champion but did not participate due to a foot injury.

-Wozniacki and Vera Zvonareva were in the contention for the year-end WTA No. 1 singles ranking.
-They met in the semifinals and Wozniacki retained the top ranking by reaching the final.
+Wozniacki and Vera Zvonareva were in contention for the year-end WTA No. 1 singles ranking.
+Wozniacki retained the top ranking when she secured her place in the semifinals.

 Francesca Schiavone and Samantha Stosur made their debuts in the event.